Logistic Regiment "Taurinense": Interwar years

 In August 1920, the I Automobilistic Center was formed in Turin and assigned to the I Army Corps.
 In 1923, the center was disbanded and its personnel and materiel used to form the I Auto Grouping, which consisted of a command, an auto group, a railway group, and a depot.
-On 1 October 1926, the grouping was disbanded and the next day its personnel and vehicles were used to from the 1st Automobilistic Center.
+On 1 October 1926, the grouping was disbanded and the next day its personnel and vehicles were used to form the 1st Automobilistic Center.
 The center consisted of a command, the I Automobilistic Group, and a depot.
 The three companies of the disbanded railway group were assigned to the 5th Field Artillery Regiment, 11th Field Artillery Regiment, and 28th Field Artillery Regiment.
 On 1 January 1927, one of the auto companies of the I Automobilistic Group was transferred from Turin to Alessandria to help form the 2nd Automobilistic Center there.

 In 1935–36, the center mobilized the command and the workshop of the 65th Auto Group, as well as six auto units for the Second Italo-Ethiopian War.
 In 1937, the center added a School Group to its organization.